decentraland/adr/content/ADR-172-rentals.md

 In order for the contract to be used successfully, a dapp to facilitate signing and server to handle this signatures will be required.

-The design of the contract does not require any existing protocol to be updated.
+The contract design does not require any existing protocol to be updated.

 ## Specification